baehyunsol/Linux-Configs/nus.md

   - `helper rustc` is an alias for `rustc --help | bat -plhelp`
   - If `command` has spaces, you should wrap it with quotations

+## async

+- `async` (command: [string])
+  - It runs a binary without blocking.
+For example, when you run `firefox`, you cannot do anything with the table until the firefox is terminated.
+Running `async firefox` will help.
+For multiple args, use quotes like `async "firefox ."`.

 ## fzff and fzfd

 `fzff` is a frontend for `fzf`, opening a file